Successful cyber red team exercise

 Red teaming exercises are routed in tactical war games.
 Back in the 19th century, the German military would plan their attacks – including how to account for unpredictable events, like the weather – to give their men the best chance of success.

-Today, red team exercises are more commonly associated with the battles fought in the digital sphere against threat actors.
+Today, red teaming is more commonly associated with the battles fought in the digital sphere against threat actors.
 The objective is not to win or lose.
 Rather, to simulate an attack so you can build resilience against them.
 The focus is on revealing vulnerabilities in your processes, people and technology so it delivers higher assurance about your security posture.

 The red team must step into the enemy’s shoes to think and act as a bad actor would.
 Unlike penetration testing, which tests a specific application/system, a red team exercise targets the broader IT infrastructure.
 The focus is always to reveal vulnerabilities in your organisation’s security – not to play the blame game, but to know how to strengthen the protection surrounding your attack surface.

-It’s common for a red team exercise to follow the MITRE ATT&CK® Framework, a globally-accessible knowledge base of adversary tactics and techniques.
-The red team exercise simulates an attack using real-world techniques and methods.
+It’s common for a red teaming to follow the MITRE ATT&CK® Framework, a globally-accessible knowledge base of adversary tactics and techniques.
+The red teaming simulates an attack using real-world techniques and methods.
 It could range from simply stealing user credentials or adding malware via a USB key, to more sophisticated techniques like phishing emails or an SQL injection.

 A red team exercise creates a low-risk training environment where your team is safe to make mistakes.
 A bit like an experiment, the objective of a red team exercise is to test and learn – once you know where your weak points are, you can take action to strengthen the security and protect them.
 For example, to reconfigure existing security tools, automate manual processes, and train employees.
 In strengthening your overall security posture, your business is more prepared to face the most sophisticated threats.

 One of the most significant benefits of undertaking a red team exercise is that it goes beyond technology and tests your people and processes – this is particularly valuable when insider threats have increased by 47%.
-A red team exercise provides a rare opportunity for positive collaboration between the business, IT and security teams, who will all be responsible for restoring business-as-usual services in the event of a cyber incident.
+Red teaming provides a rare opportunity for positive collaboration between the business, IT and security teams, who will all be responsible for restoring business-as-usual services in the event of a cyber incident.

 Finally, it is considered best practice and a requirement for many security certifications to perform a test of cyber incident response plans.
 A red team exercise is the most thorough and realistic approach to performing such tests.

-Typically, a red team exercise is focused on finding faults that lie deep within your business.
+Typically, red teaming is focused on finding faults that lie deep within your business.
 Therefore, before undertaking an exercise, it’s essential to ensure the people chosen for the red team possess the right skills, including:

 • Knowledge of computer systems and security techniques.